collective/templer.core/README.txt

 --------------

 This package provides a script, ``templer``.
-The script acts as a wrapper for PasteScript's ``paster create``, hiding the newbie-error-prone syntax ff that command.
+The script acts as a wrapper for PasteScript's ``paster create``, hiding the newbie-error-prone syntax of that command.
 The ``templer`` script also provides some inline error-checking for project names and other variables as well as additional help.
 It is recommended to use this script--especially for new users--rather than using ``paster